Passluk00/UEX-Market/README.md

 ## ✨ Description

-This Discord bot allows users to receive **real-time notifications** from UEX directly in private threads on Discord.
-Users can create a personal thread, add their UEX API credentials, and receive notifications about messages, negotiations, and updates.
+The Discord UEX Notification Bot connects your UEX account directly with Discord, allowing users to receive real-time negotiation updates and exchange messages seamlessly.

+Each user has a private thread where the bot delivers negotiation messages, listings updates, and system notifications.
-Additionally, users can **reply to notifications directly from Discord**.
-Replies are sent back to UEX via the API, enabling two-way communication without leaving Discord.
+Users can also reply directly from Discord, and the bot automatically sends their message back to UEX via webhook.

+This version includes a database system, real-time webhook handling, negotiation linking between users.
 ---